tamler/wyreup-mcp/README.md

 ```bash
 echo '{"jsonrpc": "2.0", "method": "tools/call", "params": {"name": "health-status", "arguments": {}}, "id": 1}' | npx wyreup-mcp
 ```

+### 🧪 SSE Transport Notes
+To test SSE locally, make sure your client:
+- Subscribes to `/sse`
+- Waits for the `sessionId` from the `endpoint` event
+- Sends requests via `POST /messages?sessionId=...`
+- Each session is isolated to its own transport and server instance.

 ## 🌟 Real-World Examples